Worker's Compensation - Domestic Servants & Home-Care Providers

 - Be in a position to succeed or fail if business expense exceeds income.

 Note: A social security number cannot be substituted for a FEIN and does not meet the legal burden of s.
-102.07(8) of the Act.
+102.07(8), Wis.
+Stats.

 - 12. Can an employer voluntarily obtain worker’s compensation insurance?

 Answer: Yes, all employers, including those that employ domestic servants and home-care providers, may voluntarily elect coverage for their employees.
 In the event of a work-injury, the employees are eligible for all medical, indemnity and other worker’s compensation benefits, without regard to who was at fault in causing the injury.

 - 13. Does the Worker's Compensation Act protect both employers and workers?